matreshkajs/matreshka-router/README.md

 });
 ```

 The principle of **matreshka-router** is different.
-You define which part of an URL (both [hash](https://developer.mozilla.org/ru/docs/Web/API/Window/location), and [HTML5 History](https://developer.mozilla.org/ru/docs/Web/API/History_API) are supported) need to be synchronized with given property.
+You define which part of URL (both [hash](https://developer.mozilla.org/ru/docs/Web/API/Window/location), and [HTML5 History](https://developer.mozilla.org/ru/docs/Web/API/History_API) are supported) need to be synchronized with given property.

 Let's say you need to synchronize ``"x"`` with the first part of ``location.hash`` and ``"y"`` with the second.